fujaba/fulibScenarios/src/test/scenarios/language/patternmatching/PatternMatching.md

 We call init and we write the answer into studyRight.

-We expect that there is some object c20 with 20 credits.
+We match some object c20 with 20 credits.
-We expect that there is some object c10 whose credits is 10.
+We match some object c10 whose credits is 10.

 # Unknown Attribute

 We call init and we write the answer into studyRight.

-We expect that there is some object sr1 where some attribute is 'StudyRight'.
+We match some object sr1 where some attribute is 'StudyRight'.

 # Multiple Results